-Making the most of a property’s rental potential takes some serious thinking but not a lot of effort.
-It is mostly common sense but it is surprising how many people do not actually use their common sense especially when presenting a property for let.
+Making the most of a property’s income potential takes some serious thinking but not a lot of effort.
+It is mostly common sense but it is surprising how many people do not actually use common sense especially when presenting a property for let!

 The amount of TV programs nowadays all about improving property and how to sell them in their best light, it always amazes me how many awful properties there are on the market for sale and to let that just ain’t gonna sell – purely because you can tell the minute you walk in that the owner either doesn’t care about their property or just doesn’t have the time – either way you would just hate to have someone like them as a landlord as you know it will take them ages to get a simple problem fixed.

-Here are some simple tips for improving your property’s rentability:
+Here are some simple tips for improving your property’s appeal:

 - Move in and live there for a few days – you’ll soon see the property’s pitfalls and will have a good idea what’s lacking.